-SMBC uses the discounted cash flow (DCF) method to calculate the provision amounts for large claims on Substandard Borrowers and Potentially Bankrupt Borrowers when the cash flow from repayment of principal and interest received can be estimated reasonably accurately.
+SMBC uses the discounted cash flow (DCF) method to calculate the provision amounts for large claims on Substandard Borrowers and Potentially Bankrupt Borrowers when the cash flow from the repayment of principal and interest received can be reasonably estimated.
 SMBC then makes provisions equivalent to the excess of the book value of the claims over the said cash inflow discounted by the initial contractual interest rate or the effective interest rate at the time of origination.

-One of the major advantages of the DCF method over

-conventional methods of calculating the provision amount is that it enables effective evaluation of each individual borrower.
-However, as the provision amount depends on the future cash flow estimated on the basis of the borrower's business reconstruction plan and DCF formula input values, such as the discount rate and the probability of the borrower going into bankruptcy, SMBC makes every effort to utilize up-to-date and correct data to realize the most accurate estimates possible.
+One of the major advantages of the DCF method over conventional methods of calculating the provision amount is that it enables effective evaluation of each individual borrower.
+However, as the provision amount depends on the future cash flow estimated on the basis of the borrower's business reconstruction plan and the DCF formula input values, such as the discount rate and the probability of the borrower going into bankruptcy, SMBC uses the best available data to calculate the estimates.

 II.
-Credit Cost
+Total Credit Cost

-Credit cost, in the case of provisioning, is the total amount of provisions newly made, and in the case of write-offs, it is the amount of provision already made deducted from the uncollectible amount.
-The credit cost for the first half of fiscal 2007 for SMBC amounted to ¥114.2 billion, a year-on-year increase of ¥81.0 billion, due principally to provisions for reserve for possible subprime-related exposures losses, which had not been anticipated at the beginning of the term.
+Total credit cost, with respect to provisioning, is the total amount of provisions newly made, and in the case of writeoffs, it is the amount of provisions already made deducted from the uncollectible amount.

+The total credit cost for the first half of fiscal 2010 for SMBC was ¥43.3 billion, a year-on-year decrease of ¥113.6 billion.
+This improvement was attributable to the partial reversal of provisions due to repayments, and, in addition, to the curbing of new costs through in-depth approaches suited to our client's conditions.

+(Billions of ven)